cloudflare/cloudflare-docs/content/china-network/concepts/china-dns.md

 ---
-title: China DNS
+title: China Authoritative DNS
 pcx-content-type: concept
 weight: 4
 ---

-# China DNS
+# China Authoritative DNS

 Cloudflare is able to deploy DNS service in mainland China to improve the Time to First Byte (TTFB) performance.
-With this deployment, the DNS query will be resolved in mainland China instead of global DNS servers, with over 70% improvement in DNS query time for visitors in China.
+With this deployment, the DNS query will be resolved in mainland China instead of global DNS servers.

 ## When to use

-Before you enable China DNS, you should identify that over 90% of the traffic is coming from China.
-After you enable China DNS, all the global DNS requests will be routed to Cloudflare's servers in China.
+Before you enable China Authoritative DNS, you should identify that over 90% of the traffic is coming from China.
+After you enable China Authoritative DNS, all the global DNS requests will be routed to Cloudflare's servers in China.

 ## General setup